 For example, in Dungeons & Dragons, when a cleric reaches fifth level, he gains the ability to cast create food and water.
 Normally, the impact this would have on a society (especially a medieval or pseudo-medieval one) is completely ignored.
 A Deconstruction would explore how a society would react to that ability.

 The reason fictive deconstructions often turn out as they do is that fiction by its definition virtually ignores anything that isn't specifically included, while hiding anything that is included but not spelled out.
 Thus, for instance, a work in which gender, or sexuality, poverty, race, or politics etc. should have been important but were never dealt with adequately is ripe for a deconstruction in which the fact that nobody talks about these topics indicates that something is amiss.
 Contrariwise, a work that attempts to pre-emptively avert being deconstructed in this way by stating, perhaps frequently, that certain topics aren't dealt with because they are specifically irrelevant to the story/setting (especially if there's no good reason they should be irrelevant), is ripe for an ironic deconstruction in which the supposed insignificance of these topics doesn't stop characters from regurgitating contemporary Real Life attitudes about them.
 The Deconstruction process thus often reveals things we weren't thinking about for a reason, perhaps revealing a trope or a staple of fiction as false/unrealistic/horrifying, which is why it tends to be depressing.
-(If a Deconstruction reveals a trope as beautiful truth it will probably be uplifting.)

-Also note that Darker and Edgier, Rule of Drama and Cynicism Tropesdo not turn works into Deconstructions.
+Also note that Darker and Edgier, Rule of Drama and Cynicism Tropesdo not by themselves turn works into Deconstructions.
 There are plenty of dark, edgy and dramatic tropes that are used without ever exploring the meaning behind them, or their realistic implications.
 While some of the most acclaimed works in their respective genres are deconstructions, and many deconstructions do utilize dark, cynical and dramatic tropes in the setting, it is the careful use and analysis of them that makes them acclaimed, not because they just have those tropes in them.
 See Not a Deconstruction.